48 Pages of Tips on How to Insulate Doors and How to Repair Doors and Doorways to Seal Air Leaks. You Can Do It Yourself If You Can Be Handy!

 - Take down the door by removing the hinge pins.
 If the rotted area is less than about ½”, remove it completely using a belt sander or a wood shaver.
 Wood shavers cut wood cross grain better than conventional planes.
 Glue on cedar shims to replace the rotted wood. bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb

 - If the missing and damaged area is greater than about ½”, this will be on the bottom surface.
 Saw off a triangular piece of the door at the bottom to remove the rotted area.
 Make the cut perfectly straight to prevent water from entering because the water could freeze and break off the patch or it could allow rot to grow.
-If the wood is still slightly soft from rot after you have cut off the rotted area, coat the bare surface with wood hardener to create a stronger surface to glue to.
+If the wood is still slightly soft from rot after cutting off the rotted area, coat the bare surface with wood hardener to create a stronger surface to glue to.
 Wood hardener is sold in paint departments. bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb

 - If you scraped off the rotted area, cut one or two pieces of shim and glue them to the bottom of the door to fill the gap.
 If you have a bundle of cedar shims, use shims from this because cedar resists rot relatively well.
 Cedar shims may only be available in large bundles for about $10.
 They are used mainly as shingles, and they may be called shingles.
 Glue on the piece or pieces of shim with polyurethane construction adhesive.
 This is very strong and it fills small gaps in the wood, which carpenter’s glue does not do.
 Drill two pilot holes in the shims for nails and nail in two ¾” or 1” wire nails to hold the shims in place until the adhesive dries. bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb